caot/sas7bdat/README.md

 sas7bdat.py
 ===========

-This module will read sas7bdat files using pure Python (2.6+).
+This module will read sas7bdat files using pure Python3.
 No SAS software required!
 The module started out as a port of the R script of the same name found here: <https://github.com/BioStatMatt/sas7bdat>

+I don't think it will behave nicely with python2.6 though... i will branch it.

 Also included with this library is a simple command line script, `sas7bdat_to_csv`, which converts sas7bdat files to csv files.
 It will also